phenax/chelleport/README.md

 # Chelleport
 Control your mouse pointer with your keyboard

-> Note: Only supports Linux running X11 display server currently because that's what I use.
+> Note: So far it only supports Linux running X11 display server with a compositor, because that's what I use.
 Might support more if there's interest.

 https://github.com/user-attachments/assets/93ddc1ff-6cbe-4be4-9507-d68de880212a